HenryXie1/High-Availability-of-Oracle-DB-Pod-Practice-via-Kubernetes-Statefulset/README.md

 date
 for node in $READY_NODES; do
-  echo "Node $node still drained, uncordoning..."
+  echo "Node $node are ready, uncordoning..."
   $KUBECTL uncordon $node
   echo "Done"
 done;